KNagaVivek/docs.getdbt.com/website/docs/docs/core/connect-data-platform/watsonx-presto-setup.md

 To connect dbt Core with Presto, you need to configure a profile in your profiles.yml file located in the .dbt/ directory of your home folder.
 Below is an example configuration:

-The parameters for setting up a connection are for IBM watsonx.data clusters.
+The parameters for setting up a connection are for IBM watsonx.data SaaS and Software clusters.
 Unless specified, "cluster" will mean any of these products' clusters.

 <File name='~/.dbt/profiles.yml'>